-Opportunities for players with intellectual impairment
+New opportunities in Golf for players with intellectual impairment

+In 2019 Virtus: World Intellectual Impairment Sport established a partnership with EDGA, a European-based international organization that promotes golf for players with disabilities through their “WR4GD” and “Access” Pass initiative.
+Golf is one of the most popular participation sports worldwide, and the aim of this collaboration to increase both the number of players and the competitive opportunities available.
 While players with physical impairment apply directly to EDGA for a pass, athletes with intellectual impairment apply for Virtus Eligibility through their Virtus Member Country organization — here in the US that’s us!
 Athletes Without Limits.
-We’re working closely with the United States Golf Association (USGA) to help guide U.S. players with intellectual impairment through the eligibility pathway and to develop opportunities.
+Athletes can apply directly to EDGA for an Access pass for EDGA-badged events, but require International Level Virtus Eligibility to obtain a World Ranking WR4GD Pass.
+Here in the US we are working closely with the United States Golf Association (USGA) and Special Olympics National to help guide U.S. players with intellectual impairment through the eligibility pathway and to develop opportunities.

 - Should I apply for National or International Level Eligibility?

 Players seeking EDGA’s WR4GD Pass (required for the USGA 2022 U.S. Adaptive Open Championship) should complete our Eligibility application for Virtus International Level, so they can be added to the Virtus Master List and then register for a WR4GD Pass.